timeartist/plane-redis/plans/operational_db/README.md

 ```

 ##### Global Collections:
-The other variant of One to Many is tjat the object exists as a part of a global collection.
+The other variant of One to Many is that the object exists as a part of a global collection.
 In this example, characters existing as a part of servers.

 ``` redis
 > SMEMBERS server:DEN-1